-Search for buildings that are simply designed and constructed if you’re planning on renting out commercial property.
+If you plan on renting out your commercial properties, find simply and solidly constructed buildings.
 You will be able to attract tenants for these properties more quickly due to the fact that they will know the building is well maintained.
-This sort of building is virtually maintenance-free, so there will be fewer headaches for owners and tenants.
+This type of property will also make maintenance much easier on both you and your tenant.

 Lower the risk of default by eliminating as many things that can be labeled “event of default” as you can prior to negotiating a commercial property lease.
 If you are thorough, you are less likely to experience a tenant default.
 This is in your best interest.

 If you are checking out more than one property, draw up a checklist to compare the features of the different properties.
 Make sure to advise the property owners when you want to take the next step past the first proposal responses.
 Make sure that the owners are aware that you have other options available.
 The information may help you to negotiate more favorable terms on your deal.